-A NEW GAZE THROUGHT THE CONCRETE
+A NEW GAZE THROUGH THE CONCRETE

 Concrete mark a rough and regular presence on our daily landscapes.
 This material, armed with a soul of iron, built the modern living spaces and often associated with stereotypical signs of force and brutality.

 The Vajont was brutally signed by the presence of concrete, alternating construction and destruction phases.
 The realization of the homonymous dam, over 60 years ago, resulting in a out of scale wall.
 This object has strongly influenced the recent history of the territory.
 The trace of this construction does not stop with its monumental presence in the valley’s landscape.
 According to a principle of causality, this absurd structure generated another phenomenon equal and opposite of destruction.